clc3-CloudComputing/jku-ws21/2 Continuous Integration/exercise 2.3/README.md

 1. On the `feature` branch make a code change and commit this change.

-1. File a Pull Request (PR) that integrates the code change from the `feature` branch into the `master` branch.
+1. File a Pull Request (PR) that integrates the code change from the `feature` branch into the `main` branch.

 1. Watch the GitHub Action triggering SonarCloud to scan your code.